-Rather than a great cultural centre, Amman is a highly modernized city in the Arab country of Jordan.
+Rather than a great cultural center, Amman is a highly modernized city in the Arab country of Jordan.
 Nevertheless, the city has never been a rival to Cairo or Damascus in its efforts of being a big Islamic city full of antiquity.
 For most travelers from Egypt and Syria, Amman appears to be either disappointingly or refreshingly more westernized than other cities in the Arab world.
 Being the largest and capital city of Jordan, Amman is the most attractive city in the country in terms of tourism.
-The city holds numerous items that could definitely be of interest to any traveler not to mention the very friendly locals and its more organized appearance.
+The city holds numerous items that could be of interest to any traveler not to mention the very friendly locals and its more organized appearance.

-The Ummayad Palace gives tourists a great and interesting view of the entire city before you continue downward to the famous National Archeological Museum.
+The Ummayad Palace gives tourists a great and interesting view of the entire city before you continue down to the famous National Archeological Museum.
 While the museum might be small in size, it nevertheless houses some of the most interesting antique collections including fragments of Dead Sea Scrolls.

 Citadel offers an awesome sunset view where you can as well listen to the memorable acoustic impression that has continued to amaze most of the travelers to the area.
-Due to the accelerated rate of growth, living styles in Amman differ significantly.
-The old Amman is a great area for exploration and features numerous street vendors, shops and souqs.
-In addition to having an enjoyable tour of the city, shopping is yet another popular activity that travelers engage in. the many bars, restaurants, cafes and clubs have made nightlife in the city to grow tremendously.
+Due to the accelerated rate of growth, the living styles in Amman differ significantly.
+The old Amman is a great area for exploration and features numerous street vendors, shops, and souqs.
+In addition to having an enjoyable tour of the city, shopping is yet another popular activity that travelers engage in. the many bars, restaurants, cafes, and clubs have made nightlife in the city to grow tremendously.